Skip to main content

 Calling another UDF in workbench

-In Workbench, fused.run("udf_name") creates a visual link between parent and child UDFs, making pipelines easy to follow.
+In Workbench, UDF calls create visual links between parent and child UDFs, making pipelines easy to follow.

 note